Surrogate Scoring Rules: Introduction

-A recent line of works, including \cite{de2016incentives,gao2016incentivizing,kong2016putting,goel2018deep}, have also focused on establishing dominant strategy for IEWV. \cite{de2016incentives,gao2016incentivizing,goel2018deep} require access to a certain number of ground truth answers, while \cite{kong2016putting} requires each agent to perform infinite number of tasks.
-We relax the above requirements, and besides achieving the incentive property, we aim to establish a scoring method that quantifies the value of information and achieves the same calibration as the strictly proper scoring rules do with accessing to ground truth.
-This capability helps us to identify experts without accessing the ground truth information.
-This is also demonstrated in our experimental section.
+The most relevant literature to our paper is \emph{strictly proper scoring rules} and \emph{peer prediction}.
+SPSR are designed to elicit subjective beliefs of random variables when the principal can evaluate agents' prediction after the random variables realize.
+The pioneer work \citep{brier1950verification} proposes the famous Brier score to quantify the quality of forecasts.
+Works for variants and full characterization results of SPSR include \citep{Win:69,Savage:71,Jose:06,Gneiting:07}.

+Peer prediction is the most popular solution to IEWV.
+Its core idea is to score each agent based on a reference report elicited from the rest of the agents, and to leverage on the stochastic correlation between different agents' information.
+Earlier peer prediction mechanisms incentivize truthfully reporting at a Bayesian Nash Equilibrium (BNE) \citep{Prelec:2004,MRZ:2005,witkowski2012robust,radanovic2013,Witkowski_hcomp13}.
+Recent works~\citep{dasgupta2013crowdsourced,shnayder2016informed,kong2016equilibrium} have made truthful equilibrium focal in the sense that it leads to the highest expected payoff to agents among all equilibria.
+But there is at least one other equilibrium that gives the same expected payoff to agents.
+Several more recent works established dominant truthfulness \citep{de2016incentives,gao2016incentivizing,kong2016equilibrium,goel2018deep,kong2019information,kong2020dominantly}.
+In particular, \cite{kong2016equilibrium,radanovic2016incentives,kong2019information} achieve truthful reporting in dominant strategy with infinite number of tasks, with the follow-up work~\cite{kong2020dominantly} achieving this goal with finite tasks.

+Most of the peer prediction works focus on eliciting categorical signals instead of probabilistic beliefs. \cite{kong2018water} provides a mechanism to elicit probabilistic predictions, but truthfully reporting is an equilibrium strategy instead of a dominant strategy.
+When the principal does not have the access to the ground truth but an unbiased estimator, \cite{witkowski2017proper} develops a family of proper scoring rules that quantifies the value of probabilistic predictions up to an affine transformation~\cite{frankel2019quantifying}.
+In comparison, our mechanism does not require to know the ground truth or an unbiased estimate, while it elicits truthful probabilistic predictions in dominant strategy, and qualifies the value of information in the predictions as the SPSR does.
+We emphasize again that our solution SSR provide a meta framework that maps each existing SPSR to a scoring method to elicit continuous probabilistic predictions.

-As mentioned, our work borrows ideas from the machine learning literature on learning with noisy data \cite{bylander1994learning,natarajan2013learning,scott2015rate,menon2015learning,van2015learning}.
-From the high-level perspective, our goal in this paper aligns with the goal in learning from noisy labels - both aim to evaluate a prediction when the ground truth is missing, but instead a noisy signal of the ground truth is available.
+As mentioned, our work borrows ideas from the machine learning literature on learning with noisy data (e.g., \cite{natarajan2013learning,frenay2014classification,scott2015rate,van2015learning}).
+At a high level, our goal in this paper aligns with the goal in learning from noisy labels -- both aim to evaluate a prediction when the ground truth is missing, but instead a noisy signal of the ground truth is available.
 Our work addresses the additional challenge that the error rate of the noisy signal remains unknown a priori.